 Regulatory Sets are a way to check pilot crew activity (e.g. duty time, rest time, flight hours, night landings, etc.) against a defined standard or limitation.
-Once created, they may be applied to a trip or flight leg, which will then check the crew assigned against the requirements and issue an alert or warning in the Trip Feasibility accordingly.
+Once created, they may be applied to a trip or flight leg, which then checks the crew assigned against the requirements and issue an alert or warning in the Trip Feasibility accordingly.

-This article will cover how to:
+This article covers how to:

 access, create, edit and delete Regulatory Sets; and

 Note: Both Regulatory Sets and Programs/Training items creates alerts in the Crew section of the Trip Snapshot.
 It is recommended to use training items for training dates, and other requirements that have a set due date and are not related to duty/flight activities, and are not variable (except for grace periods).
 See: Crew Records: Programs

 ACCESS REGULATORY SETS